tinijs/tinijs/apps/tinijs.dev/content/ui-posts/207 - skins/index.md

 ### Level 2 - Override auto-generated variables

-Based on the basic variables above, the system will generate other variables automatically as seen in the [Design Tokens](/ui/design-token).
+Based on the basic variables above, the system will generate other variables automatically as seen in the [Design Tokens](/ui/design-tokens).

-- Each color will has 5 more variants
+- 56 colors (8 colors x 7 variants)
-- 8 gradients coresponding to the colors
+- 56 gradients coresponding to the colors
-- `--font-art` variable
+- 4 fonts
-- 12 text sizes
+- 13 text sizes
-- 6 font weights
 - 5 line heights
 - 5 letter spacings
+- 5 word spacings
 - 5 object sizes
-- 12 space sizes
+- 14 space sizes
 - 10 border radiuses
 - 5 border sizes
 - 5 outline sizes
-- `--shadow-none` variable
+- 7 shadows
-- 15 wide variables
+- 13 wide variables

 At this level, you can fine tune a skin futher by providing above variables manually.